 Of course, there are plenty of fun things to do around Brisbane, but in this post, I only focused on the kid’s friendly things to do in Brisbane City (including South Bank), but here are some top things to do around Brisbane or from Brisbane as a day trip:

-Dream World and return Brisbane transfers: (read our full guide to Dreamworld here) Jump on Dreamworld’s 9 big thrill rides, see the tigers, play at Wiggles World and Kung Fu Panda World, see native Australian animals, cool down at the WhiteWater World waterpark and much more.
-Click here for discounted tickets on Klook, which include transfers back to Brisbane.
+Dream World: (read our full guide to Dreamworld here) Jump on Dreamworld’s 9 big thrill rides, see the tigers, play at Wiggles World and Kung Fu Panda World, see native Australian animals, cool down at the WhiteWater World waterpark and much more.
+Click here for discounted tickets on Klook.

 Tangalooma: (read our Tangalooma guide here) Spend the day in the beautiful Moreton Bay Marine Park where bottlenose dolphins play and dugongs and turtles feed.
 Enjoy a snorkelling tour and buffet lunch.
 Click here for tour prices and / or to make a booking.

 Mount Tamborine: (read our Mount Tamborine guide here) Spend a full day exploring the natural beauty of the lush hinterland of Mount Tamborine.
 See rare butterflies, crystal clear waterfalls, lush rainforest and more.
 Click here for tour options and prices.